albrow/vdom/README.md

    Safari, and Firefox.
 In the future, major and minor releases will also be tested with different versions of Internet Explorer.

-There's a script called test.sh to run all these tests in one go.
 The karma tests are the only ones with additional dependencies.
-If you don't want to run the karma tests, just use `go test .` and `gopherjs test .`, and skip the following steps.
+If you don't want to run the karma tests, you can skip the following steps.

 The dependencies for the karma tests are: